supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_03_Lab1_Ex1_Enable_Defender.md

 1. Close the settings page by selecting the 'x' on the upper right of the page to go back to the **Environment settings** again and select the '>' on the left of your subscription.

 1. Select the Log analytics workspace you created earlier *uniquenameDefender* to review the available options and pricing.

-Select **Enable all Microsoft Defender for Cloud plans** and select **Save**.
+1. Select **Enable all Microsoft Defender for Cloud plans** and select **Save**.
+Wait for the *"Microsoft Defender plan for workspace uniquenameDefender were saved successfully!"* notification to appear.
+    >**Note:** If the page is not being displayed, refresh your Edge browser and try again.

 ### Task 4: Install Azure Arc on an On-Premises Server.
-(Read-Only)

 To make onboarding of your on-premises server easier.
 Install Azure Arc, which will then enable Azure to manage the on-premises server.